apple/AudioUnitSDK/readme.md

 ## Building the project
 1. Open AudioUnitSDK.xcodeproj
 2. Build the AudioUnitSDK target
-3. Add headers from $(BUILT_PRODUCTS_DIR)/usr/local/include/AudioUnitSDK to your projects include path
+3. Add the `include` folder to your projects Header Search Paths
 4. Link libAudioUnitSDK.a to your project